caay2000/old-exercises/README.md

 the route of the robot (see polyline below).
 - The robot will move along the points of the polyline.
 - Acceptable speed for the robot is between 1 and 3 meters per second
-- Every 100 meters, the robot “reads” the level of PM2.5 particles in the location.
+- Every 100 meters, the robot "reads" the level of PM2.5 particles in the location.
 - Values of PM2.5 will be in the following range:
 - 0 to 50: Good
 - 51 - 100: Moderate